Included in the The Times Top 20 Guided Tours to Book Now

 Two sharing: £1,980.
 Single occupancy: £2,250.

-Travel by private coach, including transfers to meet recommended flights and ferries on the first and last days; hotel accommodation as described below; breakfasts; 4 lunches (in 2019) or 5 lunches (in 2020), 4 dinners, with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Travel by private coach, including transfers to meet recommended flights and ferries on the first and last days; hotel accommodation as described below; breakfasts; 5 lunches, 4 dinners, with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 The Ayre Hotel, Kirkwall: 3-star hotel well located in the centre of Kirkwall.
 The rooms are comfortable and the service willing.
 It is the best available in the locality.
 Single rooms are double for single use.

 Transport to Orkney is not included in the price of the tour.
 It is possible to fly to Kirkwall from London with LoganAir via Edinburgh, Aberdeen, Glasgow or Manchester.
 It is also possible to get the ferry from Aberdeen to Kirkwall or Scrabness to Stromness.
-We will send the recommended flight and ferry options when they are available to book (by September 2019 for the 2020 tour), and ask that you make your own reservation.
+We will send the recommended flight and ferry options when they are available to book (by September 2019), and ask that you make your own reservation.
 Transfers will be provided for these recommended flights and ferries.

 There is a lot of walking or scrambling over archaeological sites.
 This tour should not be undertaken by anyone who is not sure-footed.
 You are outside on exposed sites for much of the time.
 Average distance by coach per day: 25 miles.